Melanoma Treatment

 In addition to asking about your personal and family health history and doing a physical exam, your doctor may perform the following tests and procedures to find and diagnose melanoma:

-- Skin exam: A doctor or nurse checks the skin for moles, birthmarks, or other pigmented areas that look abnormal in color, size, shape, or texture.
+• Skin exam is an exam where a doctor or nurse checks the skin for moles, birthmarks, or other pigmented areas that look abnormal in color, size, shape, or texture.

-- Biopsy: A procedure to remove the abnormal tissue and a small amount of normal tissue around it.
-A pathologist looks at the tissue under a microscope to check for cancer cells.
+• Biopsy is the removal of cells or tissues so they can be viewed under a microscope to check for signs of cancer.
 It can be hard to tell the difference between a colored mole and an early melanoma lesion.
 Patients may want to have the sample of tissue checked by a second pathologist.
 If the abnormal mole or lesion is cancer, the sample of tissue may also be tested for certain gene changes.
+This may help to plan treatment.
+Learn about the type of information that can be found in a pathologist's report about the cells or tissue removed during a biopsy at Pathology Reports

 There are four main types of skin biopsies.
 The type of biopsy done depends on where the abnormal area formed and the size of the area.

-- Shave biopsy: A sterile razor blade is used to “shave-off” the abnormal-looking growth.
+• Shave biopsy uses a sterile razor blade to "shave off" the growth.

-- Punch biopsy: A special instrument called a punch or a trephine is used to remove a circle of tissue from the abnormal-looking growth.
+• Punch biopsy uses a special instrument called a punch or a trephine to remove a circle of tissue from the growth.

 Punch biopsy.
 A sharp, hollow, circular instrument is used to remove a small, round piece of tissue from a lesion on the skin.
 The instrument is turned clockwise and counterclockwise to cut about 4 millimeters (mm) down to the layer of fatty tissue below the skin and remove the sample of tissue.
 Skin thickness is different on different parts of the body.